pjakimow/GermansFoodPreferences/README.md

 ### For Binder

-- CategoriesAnalysis-Binder.ipynb
+- CategoriesAnalysis-Binder.ipynb.
 Modified *CategoriesAnalysis.ipynb* file for plotting via binder.

 ### Others

-- scrapper/CategoriesScrapperV2.ipynb
+- scrapper/CategoriesScrapperV2.ipynb.
 Current version of categories scrapper.

-- scrapper/FileSplitter.ipynb
+- scrapper/FileSplitter.ipynb.
 Splits file into many small files.
 Used to split file for scrapping to more persons.

-- scrapper/FileConnecter.ipynb
+- scrapper/FileConnecter.ipynb.
 Connects many files into one file.
 Used after webscrapping.

-- ExploringData.ipynb
+- ExploringData.ipynb.
 Contains some data exploring procedures.
 Checking the number of examples for each city/day.

-- DataPreparation.ipynb
+- DataPreparation.ipynb.
 Contains preparation of data before subsequent use.
 Season extraction, data unifying, duplicates removal.

-- FilePreparation.ipynb
+- FilePreparation.ipynb.
 Creates dictionaries with grouped data by city/season/both.
 Saves data to *file/to_plot* folder for subsequent use as base for plots.

-- files/to_plot
+- files/to_plot.
 Contains data created from log and scrapped data needed for plots.

-- CategoriesAnalysis.ipynb
+- CategoriesAnalysis.ipynb.
 Reads files from *files/to_plot* and creates plots.

-- HypothesisTesting.ipynb
+- HypothesisTesting.ipynb.
 Contains hypothesis testing.